Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 Norton Review: Quick Expert Summary

-Norton 360 is my favorite antivirus in 2024 — it’s got a powerful anti-malware engine, a wide range of internet security tools, an intuitive online dashboard, and good customer support, all for a better price than most competitors.
+Norton 360 is the best antivirus program in 2026.
+It has a powerful anti-malware engine, a wide range of internet security tools, an intuitive online dashboard, and good customer support, all for a better price than most competitors.

 • Firewall.